-Ineligible statuses and documents
+Ineligible Statuses and Documents

-Several types of documentation do not substantiate a student's eligible noncitizen status.
-Below, we list a variety of forms and their related statuses which are ineligible.
-If a student does not provide a document that substantiates their eligibility for Title IV aid, they are not eligible with these documents alone.
-Generally, if a student has both an eligible noncitizen status as well as an ineligible status, the eligible status will trump the ineligible status, and the student will be potentially eligible for Title IV aid (pending other aspects of student eligibility as discussed in this Volume).
+There are several types of immigration documentation that do not substantiate a student's eligibility for Title IV aid.
+If a student only provides documentation that does not substantiate their eligibility for Title IV aid, they are not eligible.
+However, if a student provides multiple documents and some do support eligibility, they may be eligible for Title IV aid.
+Generally, if a student has both an eligible status as well as an ineligible status, the eligible status will trump the ineligible status, and the student will be potentially eligible for Title IV aid (pending other aspects of student eligibility as discussed in this volume).
+There are a variety of forms and their related statuses which are ineligible: